haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/features/isolation.md

 You can set isolation script globally, in configuration file, or locally, directly in a test case.
 The following examples show different options.

 <div class="bs-callout bs-callout-warning" markdown="1">
-Isolation management for a certain test or test case has higher priority than global.
+隔离管理 for a certain test or test case has higher priority than global.
 </div>

 ### Step 2(a): Globally set isolation script to be run after each test case {#step-2a}